Many preparers mess up forex tax treatment, and IRS and state agents are confused over the reporting, too.

-The capital gains election on forex forwards allows the trader to use Section 1256(g) treatment with lower 60/40 capital gains rates on major currencies if the trader doesn’t take or make delivery of the underlying currency.
-“Major currencies” means currencies for which currency RFCs trade on U.S. futures exchanges.
-There are lists of currency contracts including pairs that trade on U.S. futures exchanges available on the Internet.
-In our tax guide, we make a case for treating spot like forwards for purposes of using Section 1256(g) treatment.
+The capital gains election on forex forwards allows the use of Section 1256(g) treatment with lower 60/40 capital gains rates on the main currencies if the trader doesn’t take or make delivery of the underlying currency.
+“Main currencies” means currencies for which currency futures trade on U.S. futures exchanges.
+Go to U.S. futures exchanges to find a listing of their currency pairs.